 Q: How soon can the unit be delivered?

-A: Upon receipt of purchase order and down payment, KCA can be ready to ship from our shop in Reno in approximately 16 weeks.
+A: Upon receipt of purchase order and down payment, KCA can be ready to ship from our shop in Reno, Nevada USA in approximately 16-20 weeks.

 Q: What is your warranty/guarantee on the equipment?

-A: KCA will guarantee the equipment for a period of 12 months after completion of commissioning.
+A: KCA will guarantee equipment performance for a period of 12 months after completion of commissioning.
 The equipment is warranted against component failure due to faulty equipment or construction.
-KCA will repair or replace components at KCA's cost and responsibility.
-KCA will include one follow-up visit at no charge after commissioning to assess the performance of the unit and perform repairs/adjustments if necessary.
+KCA will repair or replace components at KCA's cost and responsibility during the 12 month warranty period.
+KCA will include one follow-up visit at no charge after commissioning, to assess the performance of the unit and perform repairs/adjustments if necessary.